Mitr Chaibancha

-Early life
+Early life and personal life

 Mitr was born into poverty, named Bunting ("abandoned by destiny") by a monk.
 His parents separated when he was an infant.
 His father was a non-commissioned police officer.
 His mother came to Bangkok for work as a greengrocer and a better financial position.
 At age 8, Mitr moved to Bangkok's Nang Loeng neighborhood to live with his newly-married mother, where he took the surname Phumhem.
-He learned Muay Thai, became the lightweight boxing champion for his school in 1949 and 1951 and went on to win three more titles.
+He learned Muay Thai, became the lightweight champion for his school in 1949 and 1951 and went on to win three more titles.
 After finishing secondary school, he studied at Phra Nakhon College and was then accepted into the Royal Thai Air Force aviation school, where he trained as a pilot.
 Mitr then worked as a flight instructor at Don Muang Royal Thai Air Force Base.

 In 1956, some friends showed photos of Mitr to journalist Kingkaew Kaewprasert, who introduced him to Surat Pukkawet, the editor of a movie magazine.
 Before long, he starred in his first film, Chart Suea (Tiger Instinct).
 It was then he decided to change his name from Pichet Phumhem to Mitr Chaibancha.
 He caught the attention of movie fans after starring in Chao Nakleng (Gangster Lord), using the character name Rom Ritthikrai from author Sake Dusit's Insee Daeng (Red Eagle) series of novels.

 He married his wife, Jaruwan, in 1959.
 In 1961, a son, Yuthana, or Ton, was born.
 However, the marriage ended in a divorce.
+He later remarried actress Kingdao Daranee, but the couple separated six years afterward.
+In 1969, he married Sasithorn Phetchrung, whom he was married to at the time of his death in 1970.